This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Afshar

-Afshar carpets feature geometric patterns that represent rich cultural symbols and are often in bright colours.
-These carpets come in a variety of sizes and shapes and are made from high-quality materials, making them long-lasting works of art.
+Afshar rugs feature geometric patterns that represent rich cultural symbols, often using bright colors.
+These rugs come in various sizes and shapes, and are made from high-quality materials, making them long-lasting works of art.

 Shiraz

-Shiraz carpets are characterised by a diverse range of designs influenced by neighbouring regions, with geometric designs, pole medallions, layered borders and colours that vary depending on the age of the piece, made from wool or cotton with a loose pile.
+Shiraz rugs are characterized by diverse designs influenced by neighboring regions.
+They feature geometric designs, pole medallions, and layered borders, with colors varying by the age of the piece.
+Made from wool or cotton, they have a loose pile.

 Gabbeh

-Gabbeh carpets are characterised by simple designs and bright colours.
-These carpets are thick and can have a pile length of up to 2.5cm.
-The dyes used are natural, making them environmentally friendly.
+Gabbeh rugs are known for their simple designs and bright colors.
+These rugs are thick, with pile lengths reaching up to 2.5 cm.
+The dyes used are natural, making them environmentally friendly rugs.

 Bukhara

-Bukhara is a hand-woven carpet originating from the city of Bukhara in Uzbekistan, characterized by its octagonal motif.
-The design was influenced by the Teke carpets of Turkmenistan, which share the deep red color and "gul" motif.
-Although Bukhara is not a carpet-producing center, it established itself as a commercial city, and its carpets spread to the West.
+Bukhara rugs are hand-knotted rugs that originated in the city of Bukhara, Uzbekistan, characterized by octagonal motifs.
+This design is influenced by the rugs of the Tekke tribe from Turkmenistan, sharing deep red colors and the "gül" motif.
+While Bukhara is not a center for rug production, it has established itself as a commercial city, and its rugs have spread to the West.

 Mashwani

-The Mashwani are a tribe that live in Pakistan and Afghanistan, and Mashwani rugs are their signature carpet.
-They are characterised by geometric designs, with pile and flat weaves combined to create a three-dimensional effect with unevenness.
-There is almost no white space in the design, and diamond motifs are prevalent.
-Mashwani carpets have been woven for centuries and were originally used as wedding gifts.
+Mashwani is a tribe settled in Pakistan and Afghanistan, with Mashwani rugs being their distinctive rugs.
+They feature geometric designs, combining pile weaving and flat weaving to create a textured three-dimensional effect.
+The designs have little empty space, with diamond motifs spread throughout.
+Mashwani rugs have been woven for centuries, originally used as bridal dowries.

 イラン遊牧民の伝統的な住居